mgdesaix/WGSassign/README.md

 To create a file of allele frequencies across all reference populations is straightforward: provide 1) a beagle file and 2) a reference ID file.
 The reference ID file needs to be tab delimited and have 2 columns, with each row being an individual and the 2nd column specifying the reference population the individual belongs to.
 It is **essential** that the sample order in the ID file (row-wise) reflects the sample order in the Beagle file (column-wise); though header sample names in the beagle file don't have to match the first column of the ID file.
 I do this by just creating a reference file from whatever BAM list I used to create the beagle file.

+Specifying `--get_reference_af` produces the reference population allele file.
+It is a numpy binary with L (# loci) rows x K (reference population) columns.
+Also calculated is the observed Fisher information across loci and the output is a numpy binary of `.fisher_obs.npy` of the same *L* x *K* dimensions.
+The effective sample size of the reference populations for each locus are also calculated and the output is a numpy binary `.ne_obs.npy` of the same dimensions.

 The following code examples can be run using the data provided with WGSassign in the `data/` directory.

-Specifying `--get_reference_af` produces the reference population allele file.
-It is a numpy binary with L (# loci) rows x K (reference population) columns:

 ```bash
 data_dir=./data